Banks start playing games with your money

 | WASHINGTON

-WASHINGTON A new video game has gotten its hooks into Brian Kealer, a 26-year-old San Francisco software engineer.
+WASHINGTON A new video game has its hooks in Brian Kealer, a 26-year-old San Francisco software engineer.
 He's not killing birds or using his vocabulary to impress his friends.
 No, Kealer is after real prizes, like the iPad2 he just scored.
 And he's playing with his bank account.

 At least once every day, Kealer signs into SaveUp.com, a new financial website, and does some financial activity that wins him credits he can then use to play for big money prizes.
 To earn those credits, he can pay a credit card bill, deposit money into his savings account, or watch a sponsored video about personal finance.